 Most of the time, Technical Analysis (TA) can remind a practitioner of “A Tale of Two Cities.”
 Either price action will respect an approaching support/resistance area (and reverse) or breakthrough (and continue in the current direction).
 I have been a student of TA and model building for decades and have faced this dichotomy many times.
-My solution is to create a nonlinear process to guide in what the market is most likely to be thinking.
+My solution was to create a nonlinear process to guide in what the market was most likely to be thinking.

 Isn’t that cheating?
 What are you, 12?
 Insider trading is cheating, not building a nonlinear model to help in forecasting price.
 Perhaps we can draw some inspiration from fictional character Master Sergeant Bilko (the movie version), he said, “I like a sporting event in which I know the outcome beforehand, it’s more organized.”

 Can’t we build our own nonlinear models internally instead of using CTM signals?
 Yep, massive spending, hiring titanic sized egos leading to turnover (plus organizational information “leakage”) and you still won’t be guaranteed the resulting model will have the “special sauce” ingredients to get the results you will be satisfied with.
 However you could use our signals to bridge the gap as you complete your own in-house research.